waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Adventure Log

 ## I. Core Principles & Lessons Learned
+*   **IMMEDIATE ACTION:** Data management tasks (marking, noting) and tool/agent maintenance MUST be performed in the CURRENT turn.
+Deferring is a failure.
 *   Trust Your Tools: A verified tool's output is a source of truth.
 Trust it over assumptions.
 *   Systematic Debugging: Use a methodical, evidence-based approach for broken tools.
 Use `run_code` with print statements to trace execution.
-*   Immediate Action: Tool/agent maintenance must be performed in the current turn.
-A one-turn delay is a failure.
 *   Hypothesis-Driven Testing: For all new mechanics, use the Observe, Hypothesize, Test, Conclude method.
 Document every step.
 *   Goal Flexibility: If progress on a primary goal stalls, pivot to a different goal.
 Do not remain stuck.
 *   Proactive Tile Testing: Upon encountering any new, undocumented tile type, I MUST immediately form a hypothesis, test it, and log the results before proceeding.